-To cater to the needs of import substitution and equipment localisation, an industrial cluster for shipboard equipment and components is emerging around the shipbuilding complex.
+To cater to the needs of import substitution and equipment localisation, an industrial cluster for shipboard equipment and components is emerging around the Zvezda Shipyard.

-- 6.5 mcm dredged to deepen the waterways;
+- 625 th. cub m dredged to deepen the waterways;

-- over 16.5 th. sq m of construction sites developed;
+- over 31 th. sq m of enclosing structures and roofing installed;

 An industrial cluster for shipboard equipment and components is emerging around Zvezda Shipbuilding Complex.
 The cluster accommodates a workshop to manufacture steerable thrusters for ice-class vessels, including gas carriers.

-VRK Sapphire Plant, a joint venture of Rosneft and General Electric, manages the project to develop and localise the production of steerable thrusters, a key component of marine electric propulsion systems.
+VRK Sapphire Plant, a joint venture of Rosneft and General Electric, manages the project to develop and localise the production of steerable thrusters, a key component of marine electric propulsion system.

 The plant has been in operation since 2019.
 The first two 7.5 MW steerable thrusters were installed on a higher ice-class multifunctional support vessel put afloat in December 2020.